renderpci/dedalo/docs/publication_api/publication_api.md

     }
     ```

-    Used for example to split interview informants place of birth when more than one informant or place exists
+    Used for example to split interview informants place of birth when more than one informant or place exists.

 - sum_totals
 - resolve_indexation_fragments